Grand Central Murder

 Grand Central Murder is a comedy/mystery film released in 1942.
 It was based on Sue MacVeigh's 1939 novel of the same name, and stars Van Heflin as a private investigator who is one of the suspects in a murder on a private train car in Grand Central Terminal.
 The film was directed by S. Sylvan Simon.

 Plot

 Convicted murderer "Turk" (Stephen McNally) escapes from police custody, crashing through a washroom window as a train pulls into Grand Central Terminal in New York.
 He telephones his former girlfriend, Broadway star Mida King (Patricia Dane), and threatens to kill her.
-She leaves her show between acts and hides in a private train car on a siding at the terminal, planning to leave town and marry her rich, high society fiance, David V. Henderson (Mark Daniels).
-However, her body is found by David and his ex-fiancee, Connie Furness (Cecilia Parker).
+She leaves her show between acts and hides in a private train car on a siding at the terminal, planning to leave town and marry her rich, high society fiancé, David V. Henderson (Mark Daniels).
+However, her body is found by David and his ex-fiancée, Connie Furness (Cecilia Parker).